AS-203: Flight

 The rocket launched on the first attempt on July 5.
 The S-IVB and Instrument Unit (IU) were inserted into a 100 nmi circular orbit.

 The S-IVB design test objectives were carried out on the first two orbits, and the hydrogen was found to behave mostly as predicted, with sufficient control over its location and of engine temperatures required for restart.
 The next two orbits were used for extra experiments to obtain information for use in future cryogenic stage designs.
 These included a free-coast experiment to observe and control the negative acceleration of the fuel caused by the small amount of aerodynamic drag on the vehicle; a rapid fuel tank depressurization test; and a closed fuel tank pressurization test.

 The closed fuel tank experiment involved pressurizing the hydrogen tank by closing its vents, while depressurizing the oxygen tank by allowing it to continue venting.
 It was expected that the pressure difference between the two tanks (measured as high as 39.4 psi would collapse the common bulkhead separating them, as happened in a ground test.
-The rupture must have occurred during the two-minute loss of signal between the Manned Spacecraft Center and the Trinidad tracking station.
+The rupture occurred during the two-minute loss of signal between the Manned Spacecraft Center and the Trinidad tracking station.
 The Trinidad radar image indicated the vehicle was in multiple pieces, and telemetry was never re-acquired.
 NASA concluded that a spark or impact must have ignited the propellants, causing an explosion.

 Despite the destruction of the stage, the mission was classified as a success, having achieved all of its primary objectives and validating the design concept of the restartable S-IVB-500 version.
 In September Douglas Aircraft Company, which built the S-IVB, declared that the design was ready for use on the Saturn V to send men to the Moon.